PageSpeed Matters

 For every 100ms of load time improvement, e-commerce conversion rates increase by up to 8%.
 For a store doing $50K/month, that means a 1-second improvement could generate $4K–$6K in additional monthly revenue.
 And in 2026, with Google's Core Web Vitals firmly established as ranking signals, speed isn't just a UX concern — it's an SEO imperative.

 This guide consolidates everything we've learned from optimizing hundreds of Shopify stores into a single, comprehensive resource.
 You'll learn how to audit and eliminate app bloat, optimize Liquid templates for faster server-side rendering, build a high-performance image pipeline, pass all three Core Web Vitals, and accelerate checkout for maximum conversion.
 Whether you're on a standard Shopify plan or Shopify Plus, this guide covers your platform.
+If you would rather hand the implementation off, our Shopify speed optimization service handles every fix in this guide for you.

 Shopify stores are slow because of installed apps (15–20 average, each adding 100–500ms JS), not the platform itself.
 Quick wins: 1) Audit and remove/defer app scripts — disable one at a time and measure impact.
 2) Optimize images: serve WebP via Shopify's img_url filter with responsive sizes, preload the LCP hero image.
 3) Profile Liquid templates with Theme Inspector to find slow renders.
 4) Defer all non-critical third-party scripts (chat, reviews, analytics).
 5) Add explicit width/height to all images for CLS.
 6) Preload critical fonts with font-display: swap.
 7) Understand that the Shopify Speed Score is relative — focus on CrUX field data for actual SEO impact.
 8) Optimize checkout by preloading payment SDKs on cart page and removing marketing scripts from checkout entirely.